Vaxoff/LIMO-LED-Status-Indicator-/README.md

 --------------------------------------------------------------------------------------------------------------
-not fancy shmancy readme
+# not fancy shmancy readme

-# LIMO-LED-Status-Indicator-
 Turns LED on when connected to wifi
 ```bash
 ssh agilex@limoXXX